jan-trnka/home-assistant-goodwe-pv-control/README.md

 - Available from HA integrations like *Forecast.Solar* which is recommended approach.
 Eventually you may have access to another service as *Solcast* etc.

 **GoodWe Charging Power**
-- Target entity describing power of charging in eco charging mode
+- Target entity describing power of charging in eco charge mode
 - Part of GoodWe Inverter integration

 **GoodWe Final SoC Entity**